alessioPardiniJob/AIF24-25/README.md

 ## Repository Structure
 ```
 project-root/
-├── src/                # Core source code for the project
-├── data/               # Contains all datasets and data files utilized in the project
+├── data/               # Directory that stores all datasets and data files used in the project
-├── notebook/           # Jupyter notebooks for development, experimentation, and analysis
+│   ├── test_data/      # Subdirectory containing test data files, such as .npz files
-├── results/            # Directory for outputs and logs generated from experiments
+│   ├── train_data/     # Subdirectory for training data and related files
-│   ├── logs/           # Comprehensive logs for training, optimization, and execution processes
+│   │   ├── train_data/ # Subdirectory with .npz files for training data
-│   ├── comparisons/    # Performance metrics, analysis reports, and visualizations for different samplers
+│   │   ├── train_gt.csv # CSV file with ground truth data for training
-├── tests/              # Automated test suite to ensure code quality and reliability
+│   │   ├── wavelenght.csv # CSV file containing wavelength-related data
+├── notebook/           # Directory for Jupyter notebooks used in the project
-│   ├── unit/           # Unit tests for verifying individual components
+│   ├── PardiniAIF24-25.ipynb # Main notebook file for analysis and experimentation
+├── scripts/            # Directory for scripts related to setup or utilities
-│   ├── integration/    # Integration tests for validating the interaction between pipeline components
+│   ├── setup.sh        # Shell script for environment setup or installation
-├── docs/               # Additional project documentation and external references
+├── utils/              # Utility modules and helper scripts
-├── scripts/            # Auxiliary scripts for setup, utilities, and automation
+│   ├── __init__.py     # Initialization file for the utils module
+│   ├── utils.py        # Python script containing utility functions
-├── requirements.txt    # File listing Python dependencies required for the project
+├── requirements.txt    # File specifying all Python dependencies needed for the project
-├── Makefile            # Build automation commands and environment setup
+├── Makefile            # Makefile with build automation commands and environment setup
-├── README.md           # Project overview, setup instructions, and usage guidelines
+├── README.md           # Markdown file with project overview, setup instructions, and usage
-├── LICENSE             # License details for the project
+├── LICENSE             # File containing the license details for the project

 ```